GTM-BE/MessageParser/README.md

 # How to contribute

-The code isn't optimized at all.
 We are always open for contributions to make execution faster and memory consumption smaller.

 Found a complaint?
 Open an issue